vishvAsa/notes/power/electricity/wiring.md

 - inverse time characteristic, which means if the fault current is high then rupture time is less, and if the fault current is not so high, then rupture-time is long.
 - Quite reliable - mostly ensures that there will be no arc

+### Fuse wires

+Tinned copper fuse wire

+- 10 amps for a nominal diameter of 0.35 mm,
+- 16 amps for a nominal diameter of 0.50 mm,
+- 20 amps for a nominal diameter of 0.63 mm
+- sqrt(0.35^2/10*x) for diameter x mm.

 ### Other fuse types